diku-dk/futhark-book/when-things-go-wrong.rst

+.. _when-things-go-wrong:

 When Things Go Wrong
 ====================

-Futhark is a much younger and more raw language than you may be accustomed to, and many common language features are missing.
+Futhark is a much younger and more raw language than languages you may be accustomed to, and many common language features are missing.
 It is important to remember that Futhark is an *on-going research project*, and you should not expect the same predictability and quality of error